Approx. Time Difference

 Local students can offer insight on the requirements and the teaching styles of your classes.
 For example, fourth-year courses (honors courses) are taught at a substantially higher level than second- and third-year courses; consequently, the quality of student work is expected to be much higher and you are expected to have mastered academic research and writing skills.

-Registration procedures are different from UC.
+Registration procedures are different from UC and will be covered during your on-site orientation.
 Please be patient and understanding of registration and other university procedures.

 Course syllabi are handed out in class and are not available until the first week of class.
 Very few syllabi are online.